 If you see brands like Chanel, for example, they charge different prices for different products all over the world.
 The reason is obviously customs, shipping and imports.
 When you are shipping, make sure that you have the right information there to indicate to your consumer exactly how much they’re going to be paying for those duties and taxes.
 There are some applications out there that really help split the difference.
 However, I think it’s really important to be upfront and clear how much you’re going to charge: a flat fee, or free shipping over a certain amount of money.
 Find out what’s best for your customer, but also do your best to protect your business.

-Now, lastly, when it comes to shipping, the logistics part of this is so, so critical.
+When it comes to shipping, the logistics part is critical.
 Personally, I’m a huge fan of UPS.
 I also love DHL.
-I think they actually do amazing in terms of requiring signatures upon delivery.
+They actually require signatures upon delivery.
 You wouldn’t imagine how difficult it is when you send a package over that does not require a signature, and all of a sudden your international customer starts to complain that they never received the package.
-This can happen in different markets, depending on who you’re actually selling the product to.
-So make sure that the carrier that you’re working with does have signature required available and make sure that you find out exactly what their shipping rates are.
-I highly suggest doing a sample package and weighing it out and getting some quotes on what markets you’re going to be shipping to.
+This can happen in different markets, so make sure that the carrier that you’re working with does require a signature, and make sure that you find out exactly what their shipping rates are.
+I highly suggest doing a sample package, weighing it out and getting some quotes on what markets you’re going to be shipping to.

 If you have any questions about going global, make sure to head over to ScalingRetail.com.
 We’ve got an amazing e-book that goes all over the different areas of going global and how to do that most efficiently.
 Also, feel free to shoot us an email at firstname.lastname@example.org, especially if you want to start to expand your business and are wondering about the best processes.